scrapinghub/spidermon/docs/source/getting-started.rst

             ItemCountMonitor,
         ]

-This suite needs to be executed when the spider closes, so we include it to the SPIDERMON_SPIDER_CLOSE_MONITORS list in your `settings.py` file:
+This suite needs to be executed when the spider closes, so we include it in the SPIDERMON_SPIDER_CLOSE_MONITORS list in your `settings.py` file:

 .. code-block:: python